EatMoreChicken/CentOS/centos.md

 ## Downloading and First-Time Startup of CentOS <a id="downloadingcentos"></a>
 1. First, download the CentOS ISO.
 It can be found [here](https://www.centos.org/download/)

-    I'm going to be using the CentOS Minimal ISO and install everything we need.
+    We are going to be using the CentOS Minimal ISO and install everything we need.

     Once the ISO is done downloading, proceed to create a new virtual machine inside VMWare or Virtual Box using the downloaded ISO.
 Use the recommended settings for the allocated ram, storage, and cpu cores.